postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/jenkins.md

 To view the full list of build jobs, select **View Builds**.
 Use the dropdown list to filter the list by build status.
 To get the latest build status information, select **Refresh**.

 <img alt="View all CI builds" src="https://assets.postman.com/postman-docs/ci-view-builds-v9.jpg" width="788">

+## Viewing collection run details

+Using Newman, you can configure your Jenkins pipeline to run Postman collections with your API tests tests.
+To view details for any collection that were run as part of a build, use the arrows to expand a build and then expand **Collection Runs**.
+Expand a collection to view details about the collection run.

+SCREENSHOT

+Select **View Report** to view a collection run report in the Postman **History**.

+SCREENSHOT

 ## Configuring Newman for Jenkins